 The introduction, of course.

-Imagine just how disappointed you’d be after spending an insane amount of time to come up with a killer title for your post, only to lose readers within the first paragraph or two.
-A great headline mixed with a lame opening is like getting stuck on a roller-coaster ride seconds after it starting.
+Imagine how disappointed you’d be after spending an insane amount of time to come up with a killer headline for your post, only to lose readers within the first paragraph or two.
+A great headline mixed with a lame opening is like getting stuck on a roller-coaster ride seconds after it starts.

-So, here are five easy ways to open your post that will capture the reader’s imagination and make them want to read more.
+That’s why today I am sharing with you five fantastic ways to write introductions that will capture the reader’s imagination and make them want to read more.

 Opening your post with a question is the perfect device to create curiosity and get the reader thinking, which means they are actively engaging with your writing, and that’s what you want.